danielmoreira/sciint/README.md

 This dataset is available in the following project branch:
 * [SILA Dataset](https://git.io/JcZsX)

+*Disclaimer.*
+Each paper in the dataset is referred to by its public Digital Object Identifier (DOI).
+Inclusion in the dataset does not necessarily signify that an article is the subject of any research misconduct practice, allegation, or proceeding.

 ## System Modules
 The implementation and test scripts of the modules composing the proposed system are individually made available in the following project branches:
 * [PDF Content Extraction](https://git.io/JcZGM)